David Van Slyke

+David Michael Van Slyke (born 1968) is an American academic and the Dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+He is the professor of government and policy affairs and Louis A. Bantle Chair in Business-Government Policy.
+He previously taught at the Andrew Young School of Policy Studies at Georgia State University.

-Early life
+Early life and education

 Born in Beacon, New York, Van Slyke first received his undergraduate degree in 1990.
 For the next 10 years, he worked in both New York state government, private, and nonprofit organizations.
-He received a master's degree from University at Albany, SUNY and a PhD in Public Administration and Policy from the Rockefeller College of Public Affairs and Policy at University at Albany, SUNY in 2000.
+He received a master's degree and a PhD in Public Administration and Policy from the Rockefeller College of Public Affairs and Policy at University at Albany, SUNY in 2000.

 Career

 Georgia State University

-Van Slyke taught on the faculty at Andrew Young School of Policy Studies in Atlanta from 1999-2004 as an assistant professor, where he was the Director of the Nonprofit Studies Program.
+Van Slyke taught on the faculty at Andrew Young School of Policy Studies in Atlanta from 1999–2004 as an assistant professor, where he was the Director of the Nonprofit Studies Program.
 Van Slyke's research and teaching focused on nonprofit organizations, philanthropy, Public-Private Partnership, and Contracting.
 In addition, he worked as a consultant with a variety of community organizations, including the Community Foundation of Greater Atlanta and United Way Worldwide.

 Syracuse University

-Since 2004, Van Slyke has been a faculty member in the Public Administration and International Relations department at the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-He is a two-time recipient of the Birkhead-Burkhead Award and Professorship for Teaching Excellence, and is a member of the Campbell Public Affairs Institute.
-His research on strategic contracting, public-private partnerships, and public administration is highly regarded by both scholars and practitioners in local, state, and federal government.
-His most recent book coauthored with Trevor Brown and Matthew Potoski, "Complex Contracting: Government Purchasing in the Wake of the U.S. Coast Guard's Deepwater Program" received the Best Book Award in 2014 from the American Society for Public Administration and an Honorable Mention from the Public and Nonprofit Section of the Academy of Management best book award for 2016.